teja2134/VLSI-LAB-EXP-1/README.md

 # VLSI-LAB-EXPERIMENTS
 # AIM:

-To simulate and synthesis Logic Gates,Adders and Subtractor using vivado.
+To simulate and synthesis Logic Gates,Adders and Subtractor using vivado 2023.2.

 # APPARATUS REQUIRED:

-vivado 2023
+vivado 2023.2

 # PROCEDURE: